Telehandler Suspended Loads Training

 Operators must comply with health and safety legislation such as LOLER (Lifting Operations and Lifting Equipment Regulations) and PUWER (Provision and Use of Work Equipment Regulations).
 Certified training helps meet these legal obligations and site-specific safety standards.

-The training teaches operators how to assess risks, use lifting accessories correctly, communicate effectively on site, and operate telehandlers safely with suspended loads.
+The Telehandler Suspended Loads Training teaches operators how to assess risks, use lifting accessories correctly, communicate effectively on site, and operate telehandlers safely with suspended loads.
 This reduces the chance of accidents and improves overall site safety.

 Anyone who operates a telehandler and needs to lift suspended loads, including plant operators, construction workers, site supervisors, and lifting personnel.
-This bolt-on training enhances the existing NPORS Telehandler Operator Card, increasing competency and employability.
+This bolt-on NPORS Telehandler Suspended Loads Training enhances the existing NPORS Telehandler Operator Card, increasing competency and employability.

-Specialised training is crucial to ensure operators have the knowledge, skills, and confidence to safely handle suspended loads, comply with regulations, and reduce risks on site.
-At Vally Plant Training, our expert-led courses provide practical, hands-on experience to help you operate safely and efficiently.
+Specialised suspended loads training is crucial to ensure operators have the knowledge, skills, and confidence to safely handle suspended loads, comply with regulations, and reduce risks on site.
+At Vally Plant Training, our expert-led courses provide practical, hands-on experience to help you operate safely and efficiently with our Telehandler Suspended Loads Training Courses.

 Training is essential because lifting suspended loads presents unique hazards, including load instability, rigging failures, and increased risk of accidents.
 Proper Telehandler suspended load training ensures operators understand safe rigging, load control, and legal requirements to protect people and equipment.